myarchives/yii2-curl-tor/README.md

 `'OInf80v0cc83lascm9Jf'` - auth token

+By default, TOR is disabled. `CurlTor` is working as regular `Curl` model.
+To enable TOR, use `$curlTor->enableTor()`.

 ## About control port and auth token

 This stuff is needed to change TOR identity (your IP-address) on fly.
+To do this, use `$curlTor->newIdentity()`.
 If you're not going to use such functionality, you can ignore this.
 How to setup:

 1. On `/etc/torrc` uncomment: